UDST/vizicities/README.md

 ![http://vizicities.apps.rawk.es](http://cl.ly/VS9H/Screen%20Shot%202014-05-10%20at%2016.04.54.png)

 [ViziCities](http://vizicities.com) is a 3D city and data visualisation platform, powered by WebGL.
 Its purpose is to change the way you look at cities and the data contained within them.
-It is the brainchild of [Robin Hawkes](http://twitter.com/robhawkes) and [Peter Smart](http://twitter.com/petewsmart) &mdash; [get in touch](#contact--community) if you'd like to discuss the project with them in more detail.

 ### Demonstration